Step-by-Step: How to Report and Remove a Fake Review on Google, Yelp, and TripAdvisor

 Direct contact.
 Reach the reviewer privately, by message or email, to attempt resolution.
 If the complaint is resolvable, resolving it often leads to a withdrawal or update.
 If the review is clearly fraudulent, direct contact may reveal that quickly too.

 Cease-and-desist.
-A cease-and-desist letter formally notifies the reviewer that the content is false and harmful, placing them on legal notice.
-This approach often prompts removal of the fake review without requiring actual litigation.
+A cease-and-desist letter formally notifies the reviewer that the content is false and harmful, placing them on legal notice and often prompting removal of the fake review.

 John Doe lawsuit.
 To pursue an anonymous reviewer, you can file a John Doe lawsuit that compels the platform to reveal their identity.
 This established legal procedure allows you to subsequently name them as a defendant in your case.
 Although costly and time-consuming, it remains the appropriate recourse when a review is demonstrably false and causes measurable harm.